SelimChraibi/real-time-human-detection/README.md

 Here is a short explanation of this method:

 According to the authors of the papers the following convolutional neural, when trained only as a classifier, can be used to localise the classes it classifies.
-It therefore doesn't need bounding box during it's training but only labels of the different classes.
+It, therefore, doesn't need bounding box during its training but only labels of the different classes.

 The architecture of this neural network is the following:
-Convolutional neural network where the last layer is flattened by a Global Average Pooling layer (GAP).
+A convolutional neural network where the last layer is flattened by a Global Average Pooling layer (GAP).
 Followed by a 1 layer dense network containing as many neurones as there are classes.

 ![Image Copied on 2018-07-21 at 14.53 PM](https://i.imgur.com/MsDgBJJ.png)